Workholding, Rotary Tables

 of the body machined.

-Larger, precision main screw & bolted solid jaw allow higher torque loads.
+main screw & bolted solid jaw allow higher torque

-Another reason why I chose the Parlec vise was because the equivalent, Kurt
+why I chose the Parlec vise was because the near

 Model D675, when fully